This article was originally written in April 2016 and was updated in April 2019.

 Group classes are a great opportunity to make piano social, and have fun together.
-Yesterday I held a group class to prepare for our Spring concert which is three weeks away.
+I hold a group workshop about 3 weeks before every concert to make sure everyone is ready to perform.

 We start these classes by doing a trial run of the concert.
 We talk about what makes a good performer, and also what makes a good audience member.
 I want my students to not only be comfortable performing for others, but to also be good listeners, and respectful of each others’ performances.

 After the concert run-through, we have a short juice break, and then we get to play some games.